reshmabidikar/slate/source/includes/_admin.md

 # Admin

-The Admin resource offers a set of enpoints such as the following:
+The Admin resource offers a set of endpoints such as the following:

-* Administrative APIs to fix existing state
+* Administrative APIs to fix improper states
 * Operational APIs such as adding hosts in and out of rotation, clearing internal caches, etc.
 * APIs to retrieve low level information from the system

 ## Administrative Apis

+Miscellaneous administrative APIs

 ### Trigger an invoice generation for all parked accounts

-When the system detects an issue invoicing a customer `Account`, it will automatically `PARK` the `Account` as explained [here](http://docs.killbill.io/0.20/invoice_subsystem.html#_parked_accounts).
-This API can be used after the issues have been resolved to remove all accounts from the parked state and generate any outstanding invoices needed.
+When the system detects an issue invoicing a customer `Account`, it will automatically `PARK` the `Account` as explained [here](http://docs.killbill.io/latest/invoice_subsystem.html#_parked_accounts).
+This API can be used after the issues have been resolved to remove accounts from the parked state and generate any outstanding invoices needed.

 **HTTP Request**